streamingfast/firehose-docs/references/naming-conventions.md

 ### Short & Long Form Naming

 Each Firehose setup uses two forms of naming.
 The naming is taken from the target blockchain's protocol name.
-The two forms establish a _long_ and a _short_ form of the protocol name.&#x20;
+The two forms establish a _long_ and a _short_ form of the protocol name.

 The short form will be the shortest abbreviation of the chain name possible.
-For Ethereum, the long form would be`ethereum` and the short form would be `eth`.&#x20;
+For Ethereum, the long form would be `ethereum` and the short form would be `eth`.

 {% hint style="warning" %}
 _Important: These naming forms will be referenced throughout the Firehose naming conventions documentation._